abdennour/eks-training/README.md

 1. Note the `Access key ID` and `Secret access key`.

 Authenticate with AWS:
-1. Run `./run-docker-compose.sh aws configure`.
+1. Run `./run-docker-compose.sh aws configure --profile terraform-operator`.
 1. Supply the `Access key ID` and `Secret access key` from above.
 1. Supply your desired region (and edit `locals.tf` if it's not `us-west-2`).
 1. Leave the output format as-is.